mikifus/ci_olap/README.md

 In our example the dimensions are shops and products stored by their ID.
 We could add many more, like a customer ID, the product color, etc.

 Wait!
 What is that "time" string over there?
 Continue reading.

-### Preset dimensions ###
-Preset dimensions are a way to re-use dimensions among cubes.
-This is not only a DRY practise or an optimization, the cubes will actually re-use the database tables.
-This will allow you to connect one cube to another and cross multidimensional data.

-Nobody will stop you from copy-pasting the dimensions data from one cube to another.
-Just remember that if they're called the same, they will use the same database table.

 ### Dimensions hierarchy ###
 Dimensions hierarchies can be stablished in the configuration file definition.
 Just add a list of the dimensions under the current one.
 Try not to create a recursive relationship and remember that they can only be one-to-many, otherwise they're just not hierarchical.